lyubogankov/adventofcode2022/day11/README.md

 I noticed that I was using a Python `list` to store each Monkey's queue of items.
 However, `lists`s have O(n) computational complexity when popping from the front of the `list` (as is required for a queue).

 I replaced the `list` with the standard library's `collections.deque` ("double ended queue").
-It has a O(1) pops/appends to either side!
+It has O(1) pops/appends to either side!
 However, this improvement did not have a meaningful impact to my simulation's run time.

-### Starting over From scratch (`solution_np.py`)
+### Starting over from scratch (`solution_np.py`)

-Talk about:
-- changing program representation -- Monkeys no longer store Items in a list/deque.  list of items is standalone, and each item is labelled w/ owner monkey's number.

-**researching / implenting numpy approach**
+I thought for a while about how I could better utilize data structures to approach the problem.Fresh off upgrading `solution.py` from `list`s -> `collections.deque`s, I wondered whether I could extend this idea and remove the queue of items from the `Monkey` class entierly.

+Instead, I thought that having a separate `list` of items that gets modified per-handling without ever being popped/appended could speed things up.
+In addition, I wondered whether I could use matrix-like operations on slices of the item `list` to speed up the computation of the per-item worry changes.

+To this end, I investigated the popular Python library `numpy`!

+**`numpy` investigation and implementation**

+I read about various facets of the package:
+- I was drawn to the purported speed ([What is Numpy - Why is NumPy Fast?](https://numpy.org/doc/stable/user/whatisnumpy.html#why-is-numpy-fast) (numpy.org))
+- Its core data structure, `ndarrays`, support [*broadcasting*](https://numpy.org/doc/stable/user/basics.broadcasting.html), which allows operations to be performed on `ndarrays`, even when the two arguments do not have the same shape.
+    - For my use-case, I used it to implement the per-monkey operations (+ constant, * constant, ^2)
+- I was also drawn to [*structured arrays*](https://numpy.org/doc/stable/user/basics.rec.html)
+    - Instead of having a separate `Item` class, I represented each item with three integers:
+        - owner Monkey number
+        - item's index within the owner Monkey's queue
+        - item's current worry level

+Partway through my experimentation with structured arrays, I got stuck on how to broadcast each Monkey's operation onto the item worry levels.
+If the items were represented using a 1D array of worry levels, I could directly operate on the array (`array *= c, += c, **=2`).
+However, this notation does not work with structured arrays!

+I then read about, and ended up using, `numpy.ndarray.view`s.
+From the docs, `view`s allow

+> "... access (to) the internal data buffer directly... without copying data around." ([docs - Numpy Fundamentals, Copies and views]((https://numpy.org/doc/stable/user/basics.copies.html)))

+Furthermore,

+> "It is possible to access the array differently by just changing certain metadata like stride and dtype without changing the data buffer.
+This creates a new way of looking at the data and these new arrays are called views."

 `numpy` features I investigated and am using:
 - broadcasting